slavachalnev/circuits/README.md

 I currently roll the first layernorm into the embedding matrix by applying layernorm to each embedding vector individually.
 This won't work for two-layer models.
 It also doesn't work for the final layernorm (which I'm pretending doesn't exist even though I train with it 👀).

 Layernorm first subtracts the mean activation.
 This is equivalent to zeroing-out the direction corresponding to the (1, 1, ..., 1) vector (it's a diagonal line).
-I can think of two ways of finding a matrix M that does this:
+I can think of two [Edit: 3] ways of finding a matrix M that does this

+0. [Easy] The simplest way is $M = I - \frac{A}{\text{dim(A)}}$ where A is the matrix of ones.

-1. We can find a rotation matrix R which would rotate the x-axis to lie on the diagonal.
+1. [Hard.
+Ignore this.]
+We can find a rotation matrix R which would rotate the x-axis to lie on the diagonal.
 It is a simple rotation in the plane spanned by the x-axis and the diagonal. $M = R^TAR$ and A is a matrix that squashes the x-axis.

-2. Alternatively, we can find an orthonormal basis for $\mathbb{R}^n$ which includes the diagonal as one of the basis vectors.
+2. [Hard.
+Ignore this.]
+Alternatively, we can find an orthonormal basis for $\mathbb{R}^n$ which includes the diagonal as one of the basis vectors.
 We can use the Gram-Schmidt process to find an orthonormal basis. $M = VAV^{-1}$ where V is the matrix whose columns are the basis vectors and A is a diagonal matrix that squashes the x-axis.

-I will take the second approach.
-TODO: implement this.

 We then multiply by the learned weights.
 The division by variance can be factored out.
 I'm not what to do about the bias term.